Silence 4: Silence Becomes It

 Polygram (now Universal) finally accepted to work with them, but with some restrictions: minimum budget (5 million escudos — 25 thousand euros), and they would only receive royalties after selling 10 thousand records.
 The resulting album was Silence Becomes It, which was certified platinum 5 times (over 200 thousand records sold), spending months on top of the Portuguese charts.
 A national tour ensued, with 90 concerts in 6 months.
 On December 18, the legendary Pavilhão Atlântico concert took place.

 Only Pain Is Real

 They kept touring in 1999, though with less concerts.
 Then came a period of absence, when they "escaped" to London.
 It was there, at the Ridge Farm Studio, that their second album, Only Pain Is Real, was born.
 The album was presented in Leiria, in 2000, and took 2 weeks to reach platinum certification.
-Then came another tour, with over 100 concerts in one year, ending with two unique concerts at the Coliseu dos Recreios in Lisboa, on December 19 and 20.
+Then came another tour, with over 100 concerts in one year, ending with two unique concerts at the Coliseu dos Recreios in Lisbon, on December 19 and 20.